Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Monk.md

 **Hit:** KICK + Strength damage.

-**Natural Even Hit:** As a hit, plus 1d3 nearby enemies other than the target each take lightning damage equal to double your level.
+**Natural Even Hit:** As a hit, plus `dice: 1d3` nearby enemies other than the target each take lightning damage equal to double your level.

 **Miss:** Half damage.